Hernandez1931/ProjectSynergy/README.md

 A platformer that serves the purpose of testing the player's abilities within platforming.
 Currently has one functional level, in which the player fights a "boss" that should involve a lot of enemies, buttons to push and so forth.

+# Engine Used:
+Unity Engine (Version still not declared!
+Will be done so tonight.)

 # Meet the Team
 Angel Hernandez:
 Responsible for setting up the main mechanics in the game, getting the tilemap to function, and generally setting up the repo for the team.